-This year too, IAPB and Bayer are encouraging amateur and professional photographers from around the world to take part in an International Photography Competition with theme, ‘Vision First!’.
-Send us your pictures with the theme #VisionFirst by 10th October 2019.
+This year too, IAPB and Bayer are encouraging amateur and professional photographers from around the world to take part in an International Photography Competition with theme, ‘HopeInSight’.
+Send us your pictures with the theme #HopeInSight by 8th October 2020.

 Photo competition microsite: http://photocomp.iapb.org

-Key decision makers, policymakers, government officials, patients, partners/donors and the wider health community (referral networks like diabetes groups, for example) can be invited to participate in our WSD celebrations.
+Key decision makers, policymakers, government officials, patients, partners/donors and the wider health community (referral networks like diabetes groups, for example) can be invited to participate in WSD celebrations (virtual ones if that is what your country guidelines are; keeping safety first and foremost).
 Remind them about what they can do to address vision issues in the community, and make them take a public commitment on World Sight Day!
 Better still, recognise (small or large) acts of support from these stakeholders and celebrate them on World Sight Day.
 More than 70 WHO Member States now observe and promote World Sight Day (with WHO support) through the provision of critical evidence, strategic communications and infographics.